-As it seen from Table 5 in case of interference from LTE protection rations are higher than in case of interference from DVB-T for 7 to 17 dB.
+As seen from Table 5, in case of interference from LTE protection rations are higher than in case of interference from DVB-T for 7 to 17 dB.

-Thus, considering that DVB-T receiver is more susceptible to interference from LTE signal, we can assume that normal operation of DVB-T receiver could be possible with power levels of WSDs which are lower than 20 dBm (obtained for DVB-T to DVB-T case) by PR difference (see Table 3.7).
+Thus, considering that DVB-T receiver is more susceptible to interference from LTE signal, we can assume that normal operation of DVB-T receiver could be possible with power levels of WSDs which are lower than 20 dBm (obtained for DVB-T to DVB-T case) by PR difference (see Table 3.6).